farshi/farshi.github.io/source/_posts/2015-04-27-amazon-redshift-notes.markdown

 comments: true
 categories: [Amazon RedShift, AWS Architecture Certificate]
 ---
-Some Notes about Amazon RedShift service , you will find it useful if you want to prepare for AWS architecture certificate.
+Some Notes about the Amazon RedShift service.
+You will find it useful if you want to prepare for AWS architecture certificate exam.

 Amazon RedShift is the Amazon warehouse service in cloud, characteristics are :